Military Retirement and VA Disability: Understanding Your Combined Benefits

 Welcome to Woobie.io!
 If you’re a military retiree, you might recall a time when you had to waive your military retirement pay dollar-for-dollar by the amount of VA disability compensation you received.
 Thankfully, the rules have changed, and many retirees can now receive both benefits concurrently (at the same time).
 Let’s dive into how this works.

 First step?
-Know your potential VA rating: Calculate your VA disability rating here.
+Know your potential medical rating: Calculate your VA disability rating here.

 Two Important Concurrent Receipt Programs